MicrosoftDocs/azure-docs/articles/cosmos-db/monitor-normalized-request-units.md

 ---

-# How to monitor normalized RU/s for an Azure Cosmos container or an account
+# How to monitor normalized RU/s for an Azure Cosmos DB container or an account
 [!INCLUDE[appliesto-all-apis](includes/appliesto-all-apis.md)]

 Azure Monitor for Azure Cosmos DB provides a metrics view to monitor your account and create dashboards.
 The Azure Cosmos DB metrics are collected by default, this feature doesn't require you to enable or configure anything explicitly.